-Monitoring of children's work and the quality of teaching in Early Years is the responsibility of the Reception Class teacher and Early Years leader.
-Regular book looks, monitoring of planning and lesson observations ensure evidence of the quality of Early Years teaching and learning.
-Early Years is monitored by the Deputy and Headteacher in school and the School Advisor.
-Regular attendance at Network meetings ensures practice is up to date with local and national guidance and ensures consistency and sharing of good practice across Early Years settings in the Lancaster and Morecambe Cluster.
+Monitoring of children's work and the quality of teaching in Early Years is the responsibility of the Reception Class teacher, and Early Years leader.
+Regular book looks, pupil interviews, monitoring of planning and lesson observations ensure evidence of the quality of Early Years teaching and learning.
+Early Years is monitored by the Curriculum Lead, Assistant Headteachers, Headteacher, and the School Advisor.
+Regular attendance at EYFS Network meetings ensures practice is up to date with local and national guidance and ensures consistency and sharing of good practice across Early Years settings in the Lancaster and Morecambe Cluster.